 However, I totally respect that others feel differently, and I wanna continue talking about it.

-hellopalespider asked: I came across this tumbler by chance and not even sure how active it still is (new to tumbler myself).
+hellopalespider said: I came across this tumbler by chance and not even sure how active it still is (new to tumbler myself).
 I'm someone who suffers to an chronic illness that most people do not know anything about other than it was a punch line for a TV show.
 I want to make a documentary to enlighten people but know nothing about film.
 I don't even have a camera.
 Advice as to how and where to start?
 Someone recommended renting equipment or partnering up with someone who's done this, but where to find them?
 Thank you

 I’m not actively writing about movies these days, but I’m still here :) Thanks for hittin’ me up!

 The best way to start is to outline your documentary - write your mission statement, the story you want to tell, and why.
 That’s called your “pitch.”
 It doesn’t need to be particularly detailed, but it does need to be compelling, because that’s how you’ll get your crew (and the rest of the production) together.